sreehariX/deeprxiv/README.md

 - PDF processing and extraction
 - SQLite database (default) or PostgreSQL for storing papers and extracted content
-- Integration with Google Gemini AI for paper analysis
+- Integration with Perplexity AI for paper analysis

 ### Frontend (Next.js)